 * Click here for rating key

-Winewood Restaurant Review: Known for casual bar-oriented concepts such as Fox and Hound and Flip's Grill, restaurateur Steve Hartnett steps it up with this family-oriented American grill.
-The restaurant is a looming 8,800-square feet with an open kitchen, wooden beams and roomy booths upholstered in brown leatherette.
+Winewood Restaurant Review: Known for casual bar-oriented concepts such as Fox and Hound and Flip's Grill, restaurateur Steve Hartnett steps it up with this family-focused American grill.
+The restaurant is a looming 8,800-square-feet with an open kitchen, wooden beams and roomy booths upholstered in brown leatherette.
 The menu ranges from steaks and seafood to salads, sandwiches and burgers.
-Chicken Cordon Bleu gets you a chicken breast formed into a roulade, with blackened grill marks on the outside and, inside, a filling of prosciutto and melted Swiss cheese.
+Chicken Cordon Bleu gets you a chicken breast formed into a roulade with blackened grill marks on the outside, and on the inside, a filling of prosciutto and melted Swiss cheese.
 The sun-dried tomato sauce is not an enhancement, and the accompanying risotto is like sticky, cheesy rice.
 Rib-eye steak is a 14-ouncer, topped with "smoked" butter that verges on overkill.
-Rotisserie chicken appears in a number of guises, while the signature item is an extra-creamy mac ‘n’ cheese with Gouda cheese and crumbled bacon.
+Rotisserie chicken appears in a number of guises, while the signature item is an extra-creamy mac ‘n’ cheese with Gouda and crumbled bacon.
 "Coffee and doughnuts" is a nifty dessert of three loops with crunchy rough-hewn shapes, dusted with cinnamon sugar and served with a witty demitasse of thick coffee crème anglaise.
-The wine list is limited in size and scope, with more emphasis on cocktails such as a frozen Cuba Libre, but bonus points for the in-house filtered water system, in still and sparkling versions, offered for free.
+The wine list constantly changes as new wines are added, including a number of vintage selections from around the world.
+Many are displayed on the wine wall.
+Cocktails such as the frozen Cuba Libre are also standout, but bonus points for the in-house filtered water system, in still and sparkling versions, offered for free.
+Happy hours have been added on weekdays and you can listen to jazz and enjoy half-price wines on Sunday.